Maik7/train-carriage-simulator/README.md

 2. Toggle the light switch in the current carriage
 3. Remember limited information (memory)

+But you can't
+1. look aut of the windows (there are none)
+2. look into the next carriages
+3. mark or modify the carriage in any other way
+4. measure angles

 **Goal**: Determine how many carriages the train has (n) and terminate.

 ![ring train picture](images/Copilot_20251207_174204.png)

 ### Example
 - Starting position: Carriage 0
 - Train has 5 carriages (n=5)
 - Initial configuration: [1, 0, 1, 1, 0] (random)
+- If you only walk forward and switch off lights, you will recognize this sequence:[1, 0, 1, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, ...]
 - Goal: Determine that n=5

 ## 🎯 Inspiration Sources